hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoAddClaimTransactionBody"></a>

 ### CryptoAddClaimTransactionBody
  Attach the given hash to the given account.
 The hash can be deleted by the keys used to transfer money from the account.
 The hash can also be deleted by any one of the deleteKeys (where that one may itself be a threshold key made up of multiple keys).
 Therefore, this acts as a revocation service for claims about the account.
 External authorities may issue certificates or credentials of some kind that make a claim about this account.
 The account owner can then attach a hash of that claim to the account.
 The transaction that adds the claim will be signed by the owner of the account, and also by all the authorities that are attesting to the truth of that claim.
 If the claim ever ceases to be true, such as when a certificate is revoked, then any one of the listed authorities has the ability to delete it.
-The account owner also has the ability to delete it at any time.
+The account owner also has the ability to delete it at any time.<BR>In this way, it acts as a revocation server, and the account owner can prove to any third party that the claim is still true for this account, by sending the third party the signed credential, and then having the third party query to discover whether the hash of that credential is still attached to the account.<BR>For a given account, each Claim must contain a different hash.
+To modify the list of keys in a Claim, the existing Claim should first be deleted, then the Claim with the new list of keys can be added.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |